T'was the night before Christmas, when all through the house

 He sprang to his phone, but a thought did occur.

 What if things were fine just as they were?

 They reminisced about times where the teams were so great.

-The 25th is within reach, we've kept it in our sight.
+The 25th's within reach, it's all in our sight.

-In the mean time "Happy Christmas to all, and to all a good-night!"
+In the mean time "Happy Christmas, and to all a good-night!"